TritonDataCenter/rfd/rfd/0036/README.md

+### Updating services

+Keyword: lifecycle management

+*NEEDS REVISION*

 ### Relationship between these resources and RBACv2

 Though this document does not define any aspect of RBACv2 ([see RFD48 for that](https://github.com/joyent/rfd/blob/master/rfd/0048/README.md)), the abstractions defined here need to be considered in that context.
 Certainly, users will expect to be able to control permissions on [services](#service), [deployment groups](#deployment-group), and [deployment metadata](#deployment-meta-including-secrets).

 Deployment groups are just one of a number of different logical groupings of resources.
 As with billing groups, a single object, be it a service, network, volume, or any other, may only be a member of a single deployment group.
 This differs from more general resource groups that may be used for security purposes or to arrange resources in terms that match the org structure.

-For some types of groupings, resources can be in exactly one or zero or one group.
+For some types of groupings, resources can be in exactly one, or zero or one group.
 For other types of groupings, objects may be in any number of groups.

 - Billing groups
 An object must be in exactly one group